spookylukey/django-views-the-right-way/source/detail_view.rst

 Proponents of Ruby-on-Rail-style “convention over configuration” will point to some super-verbose Java framework as an example of all the boilerplate you can save.
 But this is a false dichotomy.
-With dynamic languages, we can very often avoid as much configuration as we want to, and make sure we stop if it makes code harder maintain for the sake of saving a tiny bit of typing.
+With dynamic languages, we can very often avoid as much configuration as we want to.
+We should make sure we restrain ourselves if we are going to make code harder maintain for the sake of saving a tiny bit of typing.

 Discussion: static vs dynamic?
 ------------------------------